mspnr/osmv/README.md

  * Dedicated buttons for zoom in/out to show the map sharp
  * Show user position
  * Tracking user position (long click on show position)

-## Hidden functions

  * Open a location using the app: click on a link with coordinated or address
- * Switch between matric and imperial units in settings
+ * Switch between metric and imperial units in settings

-## Requested functions, ideas and plans
+## Requested functions, ideas & plans

- * Add other maps - ok
+ * Add other maps - probably yes
- * Offline - probably yes
+ * Offline functions - probably yes
  * Search - probably yes
  * Turn-by-turn navigation - definitely not
  * Calculate gradient while moving